My Story

 The leap of faith.

-It was time to leave my current job, my 9-5, my steady source of income.
+I knew it was time to leave my 9-5 job, my steady source of income.

-Don't get me wrong, I was very grateful for my time at my previous company.
-I loved my bosses, co-workers, and the wealth of knowledge I learned there, but I was ready to move on.
+Don't get me wrong, I was grateful for my time at my previous company.
+I enjoyed the people I worked with and gained a wealth of knowledge, but I was ready to move on.

-My stepping stone was a small web design firm based out of Arizona that allowed me to work from home.
-I took a big pay cut to work remotely, but I was headed in the right direction!
+My stepping stone was a small web design agency that allowed me to work from home.
+I took a big pay cut to work remotely, but I was headed in the right direction.
+Things were great for a few months until the company I worked for ran out of money to pay its employees. 😞

-My wife and I were immediately faced with a big decision, I could get another corporate job or I could start my freelance web design business back up.
-At the time I had some active freelance work that would pay our bills for roughly the next 2 months.
-We talked through all the pros and cons, prayed about it, and made our decision – I was going all in on my business!
+My wife and I immediately faced a big decision: I could get another corporate job or start my web design business again.
+At the time, I had some active freelance work that would pay our bills for roughly the next two months.
+We talked through all the pros and cons, prayed about it, and made our decision – I was going all in on my business.

 and you know what happened...